0xPr0f/Github-Commit-API/README.md

  ```
  Then you can call a loop that fetch the previous comit hash and the content (do the needfull) and send it in a new commit and reapeat.

+## python
+If you hate frontend (like me), there is a python script to run (configure it in the same way above and it should run
+The script name is `commits.py`
 ### The github contains a basic implementation, UI will be expected in a few weeks or months
 ### Please earn those contribution green checks not cheat your way through it 😅😅🥲😝